Estrone 5 mg/mL, Injectable Suspension, 100mL

 - Intramuscular

 Estrone sulfate is available in the U.S. through several pharmaceutical manufacturers and through veterinary custom compounding companies.
-ESTRONE SULFATE 5 MG/ML by NexGen Pharmaceuticals is an excellent product for managing performance horses and for the determination of pregnancy in mares.
+ESTRONE SULFATE 10 MG/ML by NexGen Pharmaceuticals is useful in managing performance horses and for the determination of pregnancy in mares.

 Please consult your veterinarian prior to beginning any treatment regimen.